An ‘IT army’ is fighting Russian propaganda

 She told him she was in the basement to keep safe from the air attacks.
 But he still refused to believe her, and “so I kept my mouth shut,” she said.
 “We have different views.”

-Isabelle Khurshudyan reported from Khirkiv, Ukraine.
+Isabelle Khurshudyan reported from Kharkiv, Ukraine.